Denbigh School Year Six Virtual Tour

 Interhouse events include the Denbigh MasterChef competition, where students work in small teams to produce a two-course meal for our judges, Gladiator competition, quizzes, tug of war and a table tennis tournament.

-The Progress Leader’s key role is to ensure that students maximise the academic opportunities that are available at Denbigh School.
+The Head of Year (Progress)’s key role is to ensure that students maximise the academic and pastoral opportunities that are available at Denbigh School.

-Each Progress Leader stays with their students as they move through the school; this ensures that there is a continuity of academic support.
+Each Head of Year stays with their students as they move through the school; this ensures that there is a continuity of support.
 Our goal is that, when students reach Year 11, they have the confidence and ability to reach their potential in GCSE assessments and examinations.

-The Progress Leader has a range of data and information useful to monitor each student.
-Students are expected to complete their homework and be engaged in their learning and the Progress Leader’s role is to celebrate this.
+The Head of Year (Progress) has a range of data and information useful to monitor each student.
+Students are expected to complete their homework and be engaged in their learning and the Head of Year’s role is to celebrate this.
 This positive culture motivates all students to contribute and succeed.
-The Progress Leader also celebrates the achievements of students in extra-curricular activities including within Performing Arts, Sports, and charity work within the community.
+Heads of Years also celebrate the achievements of students in extra-curricular activities including within Performing Arts, Sports, and charity work within the community.

 Monitoring of the academic progress that every student is making enables proactive support.
-The Progress Leader coordinates intervention when required, for example, one-to-one mentoring, additional sessions and bespoke careers advice.
-The Progress Leader is also integral when considering students’ GCSE options and ensuring that students and parents are fully informed regarding their curriculum options.
+The Head of Year (Progress) coordinates intervention when required, for example, one-to-one mentoring, additional sessions and bespoke careers advice.
+The Head of Year is also integral when considering students’ GCSE options and ensuring that students and parents are fully informed regarding their curriculum options.

 Senior Leadership Team